wish5115/siyuan-image-studio/README.md

 ## 📖 Introduction

-SiYuan Image Studio is a lightweight image editing plugin designed for SiYuan Notes, allowing you to annotate, doodle, crop, flip, and perform other operations on images directly within your notes without external tools.
+SiYuan Image Studio is a lightweight image editing plugin designed for SiYuan Notes, allowing you to annotate, doodle, crop, flip, adjust tone, use AI retouching, and perform other operations on images directly within your notes without external tools.

 ## ✨ Main Features